 What are the dangers associated with eating raw chicken?

 Recent investigations doing that 84% of raw chicken carcasses tested positive to the food poisoning bacteria Campylobacter and 22% to Salmonella.
-Notified cases of food poisoning from these bacteria has almost doubled over the last 20 years, with an average of 220,000 reported per year in recent years.
+Notified cases of food poisoning from these bacteria have almost doubled over the last 20 years, with an average of 220,000 reported per year in recent years.
 From those incidents, around 25% can be attributed to the person eating chicken meat.

 FSIC released some tips for preparing poultry safely.
 They recommend the following: